PGMacDesign/video-trimmer/README.md

 **Gradle :**

-//Add This to your top level gradle file:
+Add This to your top level gradle file:

 ```
 allprojects {